 The Potez 630 is the result

-of a program of 1934 aimed at equipping the Air Force with a multi-seater
+of a program of 1934 to equip the Air Force with a "Multiplan

-tandem of escort and two-seater fighter of night.
-The Potez 630
+Two-seater of escort and Two-seater fighter of Night.
+The Potez

 The Potez 630's study deadlines

 are rather short: the first prototype was manufactured in April

 1935 and was completed in early 1936 with a first flight on April

 25, 1936, to the hands of the Nicolle test pilots.
 The prototype